cblevins/sp23-dig-stud/_pages/schedule.md

 - Prepare a 5-minute presentation with accompanying slides on the [topic of your media project]({{site.baseurl}}/assignments/media-project).

 - In Class (slides):
+	- Class visit from [May Ortega](https://www.linkedin.com/in/may-ortega-aa9b2672/), host and producer of *¿Quién Are We?* podcast on Colorado Public Radio
 	- In-class presentations on the topic of your media project

 ### Wed., Mar.
 8: Music